n., singular: living thing

 Characteristics of Living Things

 Living things are organisms that show the characteristics of being alive.
-What separates a living thing from a nonliving thing are the following characteristics:
+What separates a living things from non-living things is the following characteristics:

 An organized structure

 Living things are an organized structure.
 It may be a single-celled such as a bacterial cell, or multicellular such as animals and plants that are made up of several cells.
 A cell is the fundamental biological unit of an organism.
 Various cellular processes are carried out by the cell in an orchestrated, systematized manner.
 A cell consists of protoplasm surrounded by a plasma membrane.
 Cytoplasmic structures (e.g. organelles), each with specific roles and functions, are suspended in the cytosol of the cell.

 A living thing requires energy for survival.
 Energy is essential as it fuels numerous metabolic activities of a cell.
 One way that organisms synthesize energy is by photosynthesis where light energy is converted into chemical energy.
 Another is by cellular respiration wherein biochemical energy is harvested from an organic substance (e.g. glucose) and, then, stored in energy-carrying biomolecule such as ATP for later use.